NBISweden/Knox-ePouta/reports/tryggve.md

 So a total of 1008 Mbits/sec as sender and 997 Mbits/sec as receiver.

-Note that we get similar speed between `compute1` and `compute2`, which happens to be scheduled on different physical nodes in Knox.
+Note that we get similar speed between `compute1` and `compute2`, which happen to be scheduled on different physical nodes in Knox.

 # Conclusions

-* The first compute node on the slurm partition does *not* matters!
+* The first compute node on the slurm partition appears to *not* matter!
-* The use of NFS is a bottleneck, but if the workflows do not write big file, it should hold the load.
+* The use of NFS is not necessarily a bottleneck: if the workflows do not write big files, it should hold the load.
+* The VMs' network is smoothly at near link-speed.

 # Suggestions for Future Work

 * Tweak NFS to gain even further speed
+* Tweak the TCP settings in the Kernel
+* Scale up the solution to **many-many-many** nodes in Epouta and some in Knox, to see how much the link can be shared.
 * Use a cinder volume and not a ephemeral disk (ie not some libvirt file).
-* Tweak the TCP settings in the Kernel